Universal monodromic tilting sheaves: Localizing R-bimodules

 \subsection{Uniformizing the dual torus}

-The following lemma is where we use the assumption that $G$ is adjoint.
-It is immediate for classical groups because then the Weyl group permutes the entries of a diagonal torus.
+The following lemma uses the assumption that $G$ has connected center.
+It is clear for classical groups because then the Weyl group permutes the entries of a diagonal torus.
 Below is a uniform proof using the affine Weyl group.